coq/coq/doc/sphinx/proof-engine/tactics.rst

   hypotheses using assert in order for :tacn:`congruence` to use them.

 .. tacv:: congruence with {+ @term}
+   :name: congruence with

    Adds :n:`{+ @term}` to the pool of terms used by :tacn:`congruence`.
 This helps in case you have partially applied constructors in your goal.

 .. exn:: I don’t know how to handle dependent equality